 There's so many website hosting options that it’s easy for beginner bloggers to either overspend and get a lot of features and services they don’t need or get poor quality WordPress hosting that doesn’t deliver what they need.

-Now I hate to talk bad about businesses on the Internet but in this case, I have to make an exception.
 I don’t recommend Bluehost as a web host for your own travel blog, even as a place to start a travel blog in the early stages.
-It’s not that the company has wronged me but that I can’t find anything good about the service.

 A Note About HTTPS